j-505/JonathanFlores.github.io/index.md

  Thus I

 ### Programming/Testing
+The main programming will be written onto a arduino microcontroller.
+ We will also be using the Jetson Nano to speak to the arduino microcontroller.
+ The Jetson nano runs on Linux.
+We are using it because Linux will allow us to install ROS and ultimately MoveIt! which will allow us to control the robotic arm using inverse kinematic solvers.
+ROS also has existing packages that I will be using in the future for object detection.

 I've written arduino code for a 2 Wheel drive arduino robot that allowed me to control individual dc motors using